The following picture shows how the workbench looks after importing the project.

 Afterward, two tabs will be available: Formula and Table.
 Switch to the formula input, and paste the velocity formula posted above in the x-direction.
 Hit ‘Apply’ to save.

-Repeat the same process for k and \(\omega\).
+Repeat the same process for \(k\) and \(\omega\).
 The other parameters should be as follows:

 Solid walls will receive a no-slip condition.
-Furthermore, we will specify a surface roughness for the building walls, as well as for the terrains.
+Furthermore, we can specify a surface roughness for the building walls, as well as for the terrains.
 For more information about the surface roughness model, check the relevant documentation.

 Create a Custom boundary condition.